oscimp/amaranth_twstft/Doc/2_Sync_PRN_1PPS.md

 Such taps values were found by using the algorithms [here](../PRN/msequence.py).

-Then, we add a "taps" parameter the PrnGenerator which default value is 0 (as explained in the [previous section](./1_PRN.md), 0 can not be used as taps for our PRN Generation) to know if users want to define the taps themself or if they want to dynamically choose the taps.
+Then, we add a "taps" parameter to the PrnGenerator which default value is 0 (as explained in the [previous section](./1_PRN.md), 0 can not be used as taps for our PRN Generation) to know if users want to define the taps themself or if they want to dynamically choose the taps.
 This will result  in the following construction of the class.

 ```python
 # values of the 32 m-sequence generator taps for a 20-bits LFSR